nataliamoran/online-shop-checkout-calculator/README.md

 3. On the calculator website you will see different product categories: `All`, `Dairy`, `Bakery`, `Veggies`.
 Please use these categories to filter products.

-4. Choose products by clicking the button `Add` near the product of your choice.
+4. Add products to your cart by clicking the `Add` button near the product of your choice.

 5. If you want to remove some product from your shopping cart, please click the button `Remove`.
 If you previously added multiple quantities of some product, you would need to click `Remove` multiple times.

-6. To checkout click `Shop` button.
+6. To checkout click the `Shop` button.
 If a user's cart is empty, the `Shop` button is deactivated.
 If, when hovering over the `Shop` button, you see the (x) sign instead of an arrow sign, then please add products into your empty cart.

 7. Please notice that a discount is calculated automatically.
 All discounts are configurable in the admin system.